Georgia–Turkey border

 The Georgia–Turkey border (საქართველო–თურქეთის საზღვარი, Gürcistan–Türkiye sınırı) is 273 km (170 miles) in length and runs from the Black Sea coast in the west to the tripoint with Armenia in the east.
+Both Georgia and Turkey are candidate states for EU membership.
+Turkey is a Nato member; and Georgia in the process of joining the alliance.

 Description

 The border starts in the west on the Black Sea just south of Sarpi and then proceeds overland eastwards via a series of irregular lines; it then arcs broadly south-eastwards, cutting across Kartsakhi Lake, and down to the Armenian tripoint.
 The western third of the border is taken up by Georgia's Autonomous Republic of Adjara.

 History

 During the 19th the Caucasus region was contested between the declining Ottoman Empire, Persia and Russia, which was expanding southwards.
 Russia had conquered most of Persia's Caucasian lands by 1828 and then turned its attention to the Ottoman Empire.
-By the 1829 Treaty of Adrianople (ending the Russo-Turkish War of 1828–9) Russia gained most of modern Georgia (including Imeretia, Mingrelia and Guria), with a frontier being delimited situated roughly north of the current Georgia-Turkey boundary.
+By the 1829 Treaty of Adrianople (ending the Russo-Turkish War of 1828–29) Russia gained most of modern Georgia (including Imeretia, Mingrelia and Guria), with a frontier being delimited situated roughly north of the current Georgia-Turkey boundary.

 By the Treaty of San Stefano, ending the Russo-Turkish War (1877–1878), Russia gained further land in what is now eastern Turkey, extending the Ottoman-Russian frontier south-westwards.
 Russia's gains of Batumi, Kars and Ardahan were confirmed by the Treaty of Berlin (1878), though it was compelled to hand back part of the area around Bayazid (modern Doğubayazıt) and the Eleşkirt valley.

 During the First World War Russia invaded the eastern areas of the Ottoman Empire.
 In the chaos following the 1917 Russian Revolution the new Communist government hastily sought to end its involvement in the war and signed the Treaty of Brest-Litovsk in 1918 with Germany and the Ottoman Empire.
 By this treaty, Russia handed back the areas gained by the earlier Treaties of San Stefano and Berlin.

 Seeking to gain independence from both empires, the peoples of the southern Caucasus had declared the Transcaucasian Democratic Federative Republic in 1918 and started peace talks with the Ottomans.
 Internal disagreements led to Georgia leaving the federation in May 1918, followed shortly thereafter by Armenia and Azerbaijan.
 With the Ottomans having invaded the Caucasus and quickly gained ground, the three new republics were compelled to sign the Treaty of Batum on 4 June 1918, by which they recognised the pre-1878 border.
 Ottoman gains in Armenia were consolidated further by the Treaty of Aleksandropol (1920).
 Meanwhile, Russia recognised the independence of Georgia via the Treaty of Moscow (1920).